devshark/wallet/README.md

 To reduce application bloatware, I created my own simple library for reading env variables, instead of libraries like [viper](https://github.com/spf13/viper).

+I did not log much, especially for handled validations/errors.
+I only logged for unexpected errors.

+### Short cuts

+I made a few short cuts on the way to save time.
+A few known are:

+- exceptional use of //nolint: in places where it makes sense i.e. to validate interface implementations
+- No pagination in transaction history
+- Minimal input validation
+- Idempotency Key is required from client to avoid double spending.
+It could have been calculated on the service side, but we lack data algorithm and uniqueness per request, or grace period between similar requests.
+I consider "Idempotency Key" something similar to nonce, but is transactions-wide instead of source account-based.
+- Some tests that rely on certain queries failing were not covered.
+I only added tests were database is not accessible to at least cover those scenarios, but it is not enough.
+- I did not write the client SDK, but only the client interfaces.
+Mostly because it will also require test coverage i.e. takes more time.

 ### Table design

 ```mermaid